top of page

 C. Tips for Writing an Essay Solutions

 An essay is a piece of writing based on a specific topic that is several paragraphs long.
 The subject must be discussed in several paragraphs, with the main idea in each section.
-These paragraphs need to be united by adding an introduction and conclusion before and after them.
+These body paragraphs need to be united by adding an introduction and conclusion before and after them.

 1. Genres